First U.S. delivery of COVID-19 vaccine will leave out many high-risk workers

 States have the final word on how to distribute vaccines to their citizens, but federal officials have said that of some 330 million U.S. residents, healthcare workers and those in nursing homes should be considered first for vaccines.
 Many states told Reuters that was their plan.

-Alabama for instance, will receive enough vaccine for around 17pc of its healthcare workers, while Illinois could cover only 13pc, according to data from state officials.
+Alabama for instance, will receive enough vaccine for around 17% of its healthcare workers, while Illinois could cover only 13%, according to data from state officials.

 This first stage of the rollout illustrates the complexity of the government’s goal to vaccinate most Americans by mid-2021 to stall a pandemic that has so far claimed more than 273,000 U.S. lives, with hundreds of thousands more deaths projected in the next few months.